Avoid over- and under-licensing with OpenLM

 The OpenLM Agent is also a prerequisite for the "OpenLM Unmanaged License Monitoring" extension.

-OpenLM for Engineering Licensing includes a synchronization of user data from LDAP.
-Depending on the LDAP configuration (e.g. Microsoft Active Directory), information about the users such as name, email, telephone or department is automatically available.
+OpenLM for Engineering Licensing includes a synchronisation of user data from LDAP.
+Depending on the configuration of the LDAP (e.g. Microsoft Active Directory), information about the users such as name, e-mail, telephone or department is automatically available.

-The OpenLM EasyAdmin web application allows users to access text files located on remote license servers.
+The OpenLM EasyAdmin web application allows users to access text files located on remote licence servers.
 This includes:

-Requirement is the installation of the OpenLM Broker on the license server computer.
+The prerequisite is the installation of the OpenLM Broker on the computer of the licence server.
 Other file formats are also supported.